JoshuaBFisher1/Project-2/README.md

 The app should be thoroughly tested to ensure functionality, performance, and compatibility across different browsers and devices.

-The Music Streaming App should comply with relevant security standards, including secure user authentication and protection of user data.
+The App should comply with relevant security standards, including secure user authentication and protection of user data.

 The installation process should be well-documented, with clear instructions for setting up and running the app locally.